ba-inmoment/terraform_advanced_training/lab21-for_each.md

 ## Task 4: Refactor code to use Terraform `for-each`
 Refactor `main.tf` to make use of the `for-each` command rather then the count command.
-Replace the existing code in your `main.tf` with the following and fill in the necessary `"<VALUE>"` items as appropriate.
+Replace the existing code in your `main.tf` with the following:

 ```hcl
 variable "identity" {